makerdao/sp-beam/README.md

 The DSPC module provides a streamlined way to modify stability parameters in the Maker Protocol, including:
 - Stability fees (duty) for different collateral types via the Jug contract
 - Dai Savings Rate (DSR) via the Pot contract
-- Staked Dai Savings Rate (SSR) via the sUSD contract
+- Sky Savings Rate (SSR) via the sUSDS contract

 ## Features